cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 original meaning remains valid today, and is used in places like remote SSH sessions where disconnection triggers process termination.

-However, SIGHUP has simultaneously evolved to serve an additional purpose: requesting applications to reload their configuration or rotate their logs.
+SIGHUP has, however, also started moonlighting with an additional purpose: requesting applications to reload their configuration or rotate their logs.
 This mixed interpretation of `SIGHUP` emerged because daemon processes typically run detached from any controlling terminal, so since these background